 Low sperm count

 Low sperm count means that the fluid (semen) you ejaculate during an orgasm contains fewer sperm than normal.
-Low sperm count is also called oligospermia (ol-ih-go-SPUR-me-uh).
-Your sperm count is considered lower than normal if you have fewer than 20 million sperm per milliliter of semen.
+A low sperm count is also called oligospermia (ol-ih-go-SPUR-me-uh).
+A complete absence of sperm is called azoospermia.
+Your sperm count is considered lower than normal if you have fewer than 15 million sperm per milliliter of semen.

 The main sign of low sperm count is the inability to conceive a child.
-Often, there are no other obvious signs or symptoms.
-In some cases, however, an underlying problem such as an inherited hormonal imbalance or a condition that blocks the passage of sperm may cause signs and symptoms.
+There may be no other obvious signs or symptoms.
+In some cases, an underlying problem such as an inherited hormonal imbalance or a condition that blocks the passage of sperm may cause signs and symptoms.
 Low sperm count symptoms may include:

 When to see a doctor

-Sperm production is complex and requires normal functioning of the testicles (testes) as well as the hypothalamus and pituitary glands — organs in your brain that produce hormones that trigger sperm production.
+The production of sperm is a complex process and requires normal functioning of the testicles (testes) as well as the hypothalamus and pituitary glands — organs in your brain that produce hormones that trigger sperm production.
 Once sperm are produced in the testicles, delicate tubes transport them until they mix with semen and are ejaculated out of the penis.
 Problems with any of these systems can affect sperm production.
-In addition, a number of issues can cause abnormal sperm shape (morphology) or movement (motility).
+Also, there are problems of abnormal sperm shape (morphology) or movement (motility).
 Often the cause of low sperm count isn't ever identified.